 - Carefully plan review activities to aid retention of areas of difficulty.

 - Games and sorts are great ways to incorporate review and a great deal of practice in a fresh way.
-They also make a great way to practice between tutoring sessions.
+They are also a great way to practice between tutoring sessions.

 - Check your own teaching.
 Are you incorporating plenty of multisensory activities?
-Are you providing clear and explicit instruction?
+Are you providing clear and explicit instructions?
 Are you scaffolding learning appropriately with a gradual release of responsibility?